workBishwa/imBishwa/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Hydrology Introduction"
 collection: teaching
-type: "Undergraduate course"
+type: "Graduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2024-hydrology-teaching-Intro
-venue: "University 1, Department"
+venue: "Tribhuvan University, College of Applied Sciences-Nepal , Hydrology"
-date: 2014-01-01
+date: 2024-12-02
-location: "City, Country"
+location: "Kathmandu, Nepal"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This is a description of a Introduction to hydrology.

 Heading 1
 ======